apache/maven/maven-wrapper/README.md

 * Windows (various newer versions)
 * Solaris (10 and 11)

-For all those various shell systems should work including
+For all those *nix operating systems, various shells should work including

+* sh
 * bash
 * dash
 * zsh

-In term of Maven versions it should work with any Maven 3.x version and it defaults to the latest release - currently 3.5.0.
+In terms of Apache Maven versions itself, the wrapper should work with any Maven 3.x version and it defaults to the latest release - currently 3.5.0.
+We do NOT plan the deprecated, EOL'ed Maven 2.x.

 ## Changes